RonLevie/LTFT-Phase-Vocoder/README.md

 ## The LTFT phase vocoder method
 ### The localizing-time-frequency-transform
 The LTFT decomposes audio signals to a linear combination of simple instantaneous frequency atoms, that we call LTFT atoms.
 Each LTFT atom is specified by three parameters: *Time*, *Frequency*, and *Oscillations*.
-Each atom is a short bump in the time axis, centered about a certain time location called the *Time* of the atom, modulated by oscillations of a certain frequency called the *Frequency* of the atom.
-The *Oscillations* parameters determines how many oscillations there are in the atom.
+Each atom is a short bump in the time axis, centered about a certain time location called the *Time* of the atom, modulated by oscillations at a certain frequency called the *Frequency* of the atom.
+The *Oscillations* parameters determines the number of oscillations in the atom.
 This means that the interval on which the atom is supported is proportional to *Oscillations/Frequency*.

 The LTFT representation is determined by two additional constants, *MaxSupport* and *MinSupport*.
 Any atom that is supported on a larger time interval than *MaxSupport*, or shorter time interval than *MinSupport*, is replaced by an atom of time support *MaxSupport* or *MinSupport* respectively.